Simple Elegance and Beautiful Handicrafts Define the Arts & Crafts Home

 A covered wraparound front porch adds to the curb appeal of this two-story, four-bedroom home (Plan # 161-1001).

 The front and rear views of this one-story Arts and Crafts country home show the wide eaves.
 From the covered front porch and the lanai, one can enjoy wonderful views of the natural surroundings (Plan # 117-1095).

-Beautiful in its simplicity and clean lines, this two-story home has a hip roof with wide eaves, rock-stone-and-wood-siding exterior, four bedrooms, covered front porch, and covered rear deck (Plan # 127-1000).
+Beautiful in its simplicity and clean lines, this two-story home has a hip roof with wide eaves, a rock-stone-and-wood-siding exterior, four bedrooms, a covered front porch, and a covered rear deck (Plan # 127-1000).

 6. Exposed wood beams inside